nodejscn/node-api-cn/n-api/script_execution.md

-N-API provides an API for executing a string containing JavaScript using the underlying JavaScript engine.
+Node-API provides an API for executing a string containing JavaScript using the underlying JavaScript engine.